vppillai/h3Docs/apps/firmware_update/readme.md

 winc_programmer_uart located in src/firmware is used to program the binary images for WINC devices. it does the following primary jobs:
 * Erase the WINC memory
-* Read the firmeare from WINC
+* Read the firmware from WINC
-* Write the firmeare to WINC
+* Write the firmware to WINC
-* Verify the written firmeare.
+* Verify the written firmware.

 ### winc_programmer_uart tool ssage